Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 snippet:UseCustomConfigurationSourceForGatewaySitesConfig

-NServiceBus automatically sets the required headers that enable you to send messages back over the gateway using the familiar `Bus.Reply`.
+NServiceBus automatically sets the required headers to enable sending messages back over the gateway using the familiar `Bus.Reply`.

 NOTE: All cross-site interactions are performed internally to a service, so publish and subscribe are not supported across gateways.